Veterans Affairs Medical Center Substance Abuse Treatment Program

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Substance Abuse Treatment in Dublin, GA

 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 1826 Veterans Boulevard, Suite 14-b in the 31021 zip code in Dublin, GA.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides the following rehab services: LGBT drug rehab, HIV/AIDS clients and addiction treatment for people with co-occurring pain plus substance use.
-Some of the additional services that Veterans Affairs Medical Center Substance Abuse Treatment Program offers consist of case management, mental health services and housing services.
-Ancillary services provided by Veterans Affairs Medical Center Substance Abuse Treatment Program include substance use education, hepatitis education, counseling and support and employment counseling services.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides the following rehab services: LGBT drug rehab, rehab for people with trauma and judicial clients treatment.
+Some of the additional services that Veterans Affairs Medical Center Substance Abuse Treatment Program offers consist of HIV early intervention, case managers and social skills development.
+Ancillary services provided by Veterans Affairs Medical Center Substance Abuse Treatment Program include substance use education, HIV and AIDS support and employment counseling services.

 Located at: 1826 Veterans Boulevard, Suite 14-B, Dublin, GA 31021